G-Dragon: Fashion and art

 In 2016, he collaborated with the brand 8 Seconds, part of the Samsung C&T Fashion Group, designing his first street fashion collection.
 The collection featured innovative "genderless" designs, suitable for both men and women.
-In October the same year, G-Dragon launched his personal fashion brand, Peaceminusone, with his long time stylist Gee Eun as an online store, with a collection that includes tees, caps, jewelry, and in-ear headphones.
-Later, the line was launched as a physical store at the Dover Street Market in London and in Seoul.
-His brand, Peaceminusone, collaborated with Ambush in November for a capsule collection of denim pieces, marking his third collaboration with the label.
+He went on to design three collections for the brand.
+In October the same year, G-Dragon launched his personal fashion brand Peaceminusone with his long-time stylist Gee Eun.
+The first collection included tees, caps, jewelry, and in-ear headphones.
+Initially an online-only line, it was launched as a physical store at the Dover Street Market in London and in Seoul.
+Peaceminusone collaborated with Ambush in November for a capsule collection of denim pieces, marking his third collaboration with the label.
 The same year, he starred in the official campaign for Seoul-based fashion label Juun.J's FW16 collection with Taeyang.
-He also became a brand ambassador for French fashion house Chanel, and starred in the label’s Gabrielle bag campaign during 2017, alongside industry legend Pharrell.
+He also became a brand ambassador for French fashion house Chanel, and starred in the label's Gabrielle bag campaign during 2017, alongside Pharrell.

-In 2017, G-Dragon began doing pop-up shops for his brand Peaceminusone which started in Seoul.
-He then teamed up with the boutique called Alchemist to launch a six-day pop-up in Miami.
-While on his second world tour (Act III: M.O.T.T.E) he continued to make pit stops, to do pop-up shops in places like Osaka and Hong Kong.
+In 2017, G-Dragon launched pop-up shops for his brand Peaceminusone, starting in Seoul, and continuing with Miami, Osaka and Hong Kong.
 Later that year he collaborated with Vogue to do another pop-up shop in Seoul, selling limited edition Peaceminusone X Vogue apparel.
-He also launched collaboration with French retailer Colette which was made available to purchase on his online store.
-In 2019, he collaborated with Nike to release his Peaceminusone Para-Noise Air Force 1 shoes.
-A second version of Peaceminusone Para-Noise Air Force 1 shoes in white color was released in 2020.
-G-Dragon’s new PEACEMINUSONE x Nike Kwondo 1 “Panda” is expected to release in 2022.
+He also launched a collaboration with French retailer Colette which was made available to purchase on his online store.
+In 2019, he collaborated with Nike, releasing PEACEMINUSONE Para-Noise Air Force 1 shoes.
+A second version of PEACEMINUSONE Para-Noise Air Force 1 shoes in white color was released in 2020.
+Further collaborations, the PEACEMINUSONE x Nike Kwondo 1 and PEACEMINUSONE x Nike Kwondo 1 "Panda", were released in December 2021 and April 2023, respectively.

+He contributed to the self-titled AMBUSH book due to be published by Rizzoli on March 4, 2025.